 Using data, we can also provide a comparison with other companies so boards and CEOs can see how they fare against those in their industry.

-We also have relationships with diversity talent organisations.
+We also have relationships with diversity talent organizations.
 This broadens the talent pools from which we recruit, providing diverse candidates with more opportunities and means we have a positive impact at a grass roots level.
-Globally, these organisations include Change 100, Social Mobility Foundation and 10,000 Black Interns.
+Globally, these organizations include Change 100, Social Mobility Foundation and 10,000 Black Interns.
 In Portugal we work with Leading Together, an association promoted by McKinsey and INSEAD alumni, which focuses on the specific methods of overcoming workplace diversity challenges.
 We also have a relationship with dNovo, a non-profit association to support integration and lifelong learning for people over the age of 50.

 We also advise leaders around diversity goals, how they can be monitored, measured and achieved.
 Part of this is an inclusivity toolkit directly linked to their development plans, which helps them address their specific diversity challenges.

 A few years ago, I was in a room having a heated discussion with a CEO about the importance of gender diversity.
 He clearly stated: "I don't want to focus on this issue, to be part of rankings or 'best practices'.
-I want to ensure every woman of merit is supported at all levels of our organisation.
-No woman will ever be denied opportunities or be less recognised, consciously, or subconsciously, simply because she is a woman.”
+I want to ensure every woman of merit is supported at all levels of our organization.
+No woman will ever be denied opportunities or be less recognized, consciously, or subconsciously, simply because she is a woman.”

 This is an excellent example showing how the diversity of gender representation also encompasses a ‘he for she’ movement: the awareness from male leaders that they need to be a part of proactive efforts to ensure gender diversity.